Monitoring a developing pandemic with available data: Estimating with available data. The Covid-19 case of France

-Until September 2021 the probability of getting out alive slightly increases with the hospitalization time, specially for people above 80 years in the first month in hospital (see a graph of this probability by age groups in Figure \ref{fig:alive_ages}).
-In the last months of 2021 this increase seems to revert and we can observe a decay.
-The probability of dying in hospital decreases with hospitalization time for admissions up to September 2021 and afterwards it increases.
-During the first and second wave almost 30\% of the older people (above 80) will die in the first day in hospital, this percentage is about 20\% for people between 60 and 80 years, and below 10\% for the younger (see Figure \ref{fig:death_ages}).
+Until March 2021 the probability of getting out alive slightly increases with the hospitalization time, specially for people above 80 years in the first month in hospital (see a graph of this probability by age groups in Figure \ref{fig:alive_ages}).
+In June-2021 this increase seems to revert and we can observe a slight decay.
+The probability of dying in hospital decreases with hospitalization time for admissions up to June 2021 when it seems to be a slight change of tendency.
+During the first and second wave almost 30\% of the older people (above 80) will die in the first day in hospital, this percentage is about 20\% for people between 60 and 80 years, and around 10\% for the younger groups (see Figure \ref{fig:death_ages}).
 These probabilities are a bit higher in the last months of 2021 which might be explained by the effect of the vaccines and only severe cases going to hospital.